 Financial aid awards are disbursed after the sixth week of the term.
 Students must have submitted all required paperwork by the published deadline to receive a disbursement.
+Students must also attend a financial aid counseling session prior to disbursement of their Pell awards.
 Late applications will be processed and awarded weekly thereafter.
 Depending upon the date of receipt, students who submit late applications will be expected to pay their tuition and fees prior to receipt of their award.